ids-willemsen/ezpore/README.md

 # ezpore

-Authors: Robbert van Himbeeck, Ids Willemsen (shared first-author)
+Authors: Ids Willemsen, Robbert van Himbeeck (shared first-author)

 ## About

-**`ezpore` is still in the test phase, please use with caution.**

 `ezpore` is a single-command pipeline to process bacterial (full 16S), fungal (full ITS) or Nematodal (full 18S) reads obtained by Nanopore sequencing.
-This pipeline is developed and intended for internal use by the Laboratory of Nematology (WUR).

 `ezpore` can perform following steps: